Snow inside, but hot outside as casts work on holiday shows

 LONDON — On a sunny summer day in the United Kingdom, cast and crew can be found inside a studio — sprinkled with snow.
-It’s the seasonal disorder of television shows.
+It’s the seasonal disorder of television shows and films.

-In order to offer endless winter holiday fare, television and online productions must create Christmas in July.
+In order to offer endless winter holiday fare, productions must create Christmas in July.

 But with high July temperatures in the United Kingdom, wearing heavy Victorian-era winter garb and appearing festive takes perseverance and a bit of ingenuity.
 A look at how some pull it off.